saminista7/saminista7/README.md

 # Ahnaf Samin

 Data Analyst and Applied Machine Learning Engineer with experience in Python, data analysis, and NLP.
-Currently working as a System Engineer at Huawei, with a focus on data-driven systems and applied analytics.
+Currently working as a System Engineer (Analytics) at Huawei, with a focus on data-driven systems and applied analytics.

 ---